 And this sweet treat is topped with a fantastic mix of sugar, walnuts, and sometimes powdered cinnamon.

-The first written record of the Trdelnik was found in Uzdiszentpeter dating back to 1679.
-The first time the recipe was recorded was in a cookbook that was published in 1781.
+The first written record of the Trdelnik was found in Uzdiszentpeter and dates back to 1679.
+The recipe was first recorded in a cookbook that was published in 1781.

-Previously, it was considered to be a treat specifically baked for festive occasions.
+Previously, it was considered to be a treat baked explicitly for festive occasions.
 However, nowadays, it is an everyday street food.

 3. Culture of Cesky Krumlov